Thursday, January 13, 2011

 Produce a swimming action, focusing on the marabou on the tail of the Wooly Bugger.
 This helps to imitate swimming bait such as larva, tadpoles, or leeches to hungry fish.
 Put a bit of glimmer on the lure to make sure the fish see the bait.

 Imitate smaller fish when the water is low and near a steep drop off such as a waterfall.
 This action replicates the movement of a little fish that has been

 stunned by a steep landing.
 Cast and let the lure drift.
 Use a quick jerking action followed by a quick retrieve.

 Devise different actions according to the water conditions.
 Slow action is recommended on small creeks or rivers.
-A faster action is recommended on lakes.
+Faster action is recommended on lakes.